SkeldJS/Hindenburg/README.md

 # Hindenburg
-Hindenburg is a completely customisable, performant and scalable Among Us server, complete with plugins and a sophisticated and configurable anti-cheat.
+Hindenburg is a completely customisable and scalable Among Us server, complete with advanced plugins and a sophisticated and configurable anti-cheat.

 With unparalleled support for [Reactor](https://github.com/NuclearPowered/Reactor), it's perfect for developers and for private modded game servers.